Dominica: Education

-School in Dominica is mandatory up to secondary school.
+Schooling in Dominica is mandatory up to secondary school.
 After pre-school, students attend primary school for six or seven years, and are admitted into secondary school on the basis of a Common Entrance Exam.
-After five years the students take the General Certificate of Education (GCE), widely replaced by the current Caribbean Secondary Education Certificate administered by the Caribbean Examination Council (a 15-member confederation of the Caribbean community (CARICOM)).
+After five years students take the Caribbean Secondary Education Certificate administered by the Caribbean Examination Council (a 15-member confederation of the Caribbean community (CARICOM)).
 The more advanced version of this examination, CAPE, can be taken upon completion of two years of community college.
 The island has its own Dominica State College, formerly named Clifton Dupigny Community College.
 Some Dominicans attend universities in Cuba on scholarships offered by its government; others go to the University of the West Indies or to universities in the United Kingdom, the United States, or other countries.

 Archbold Tropical Research and Education Center, a biological field station owned by Clemson University, is located at Springfield Estate between Canefield and Pont Cassé.
 In 2006 All Saints University School of Medicine opened in temporary facilities in Loubière, it was later located in Roseau, Dominica.
 A marine biology institute in Mahaut, the Institute for Tropical Marine Ecology, closed in 2009.

 Ross University School of Medicine was located at Portsmouth.
 Ross had been operating in Dominica since the 1980s.
 There used to be a thousand medical students arriving annually from the United States and Canada who studied at Ross University, but the campus was permanently relocated to Barbados at the beginning of the 2019 Spring semester due to extensive hurricane damage suffered at the Dominican campus.